realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

          override String name // <-- Subclasses must declare the abstract variables from superclass.

-         override method view() {  // <-- the implementation of the abstract class "view". print "View Photo: " + this.name
+         override method view() {  // <-- the implementation of the abstract class "view". print "Viewing Photo: " + this.name
          }
      }